upcmarina/flexamino/README.md

 ![image](https://user-images.githubusercontent.com/67465839/162790974-d571e64e-de0b-4696-b39f-9c2ab6bdcb43.png)

-**FlexAmino** uses **clustalw2**.
-You must copy the bin file provided in the package `bin/clustalw2` to the distribution directory generated in the previous step:
+**FlexAmino** uses clustalw2 via a binary file, which is provided in the repository `bin/clustalw2`.
+In order to include it in the installation, you must create a directory called `bin` in the distribution package path previously generated, and then copy the binary file:
 ```
+mkdir /usr/local/lib/python3.8/dist-packages/FlexAmino-1.0-py3.8.egg/EGG-INFO/scripts/bin
-cp /bin/clustalw2 /usr/local/lib/python3.8/dist-packages/FlexAmino-1.0-py3.8.egg/EGG-INFO/scripts
+cp /bin/clustalw2 /usr/local/lib/python3.8/dist-packages/FlexAmino-1.0-py3.8.egg/EGG-INFO/scripts/bin
 ```

+Now you can run `flexamino.py` from any directory in your local machine, remember to have in the directory the fasta file with the fasta sequence you will use as an input: